ChristopherBarrington/scviewer/README.md

 The package _could_ be installed into a standard R library and `app.R` modified to use `library(scviewer)` instead; with this option the `scviewer` subdirectory is redundant.

+The app can be launched on a Shiny server via a web browser or from R using `shiny::runApp()` form the root directory of the cloned repository.

 # Create an `h5` file